Is Sales, Customer Success & Account Management a Good Job Market in Minneapolis-St. Paul-Bloomington, MN-WI?

 Limitations

-- Statewide Minnesota occupation data was used as a proxy where metro-level state-by-occupation data is not published, which is useful for direction but cannot perfectly isolate Minneapolis-St. Paul hiring.
+- Statewide Minnesota occupation data was used as a proxy where metro-level occupation trend data was not published, so year-over-year direction is best read as the state backdrop around Minneapolis-St. Paul rather than a metro-only count.[2][1]

 References